 Gaines says foundation seed of two varieties will be sold this fall, though limited quantities will be available.

-“We think the key points for customers right now are that this is non-GMO technology, that it is more effective and less expensive than the existing Clearfield system, and that it will offer two-gene resistance right out of the gate,” he says.
+“We think the key points for customers right now are that this is non-GMO technology that it is very effective and cost-competitive with the existing Clearfield system, and that it will offer two-gene resistance right out of the gate,” he says.